-Tharwat's only subsidiary is Tharwat Abha RE Fund Company formed with a capital infusion of SAR 10,000.
+In 2018 Tharwat Company closed the only subsidiary (Tharwat Abha RE Fund Company) formed with a capital infusion of SAR 10,000.
 There is no current or foreseen material or legal impediments for transfer of capital as such.

 2 Capital Structure